Pennsylvania Fly Fishing 3 min read

 The best fishing area is the regulated area near Fox Gertrude Conservation Area, which has a superb brown trout population.
 The section below this area is stocked and easily accessed from roads that lead off of Center Street in Bethlehem, Pennsylvania.

-Additionally, between highway 512 and US Highway 22, there are stocked brown trout and some wild browns.
+Between Highway 512 and US Highway 22, there are stocked brown trout and some wild browns.
 This section is easily accessible.
-You can also visit the Class A section between State Road 987 and State Road 248.
-At Monocacy Creek, you have plenty of choices about where to cast your line!
+You can also visit the Class A section between State Road 987 and 248.
+You have plenty of choices about where to cast your line!

 Stream Flow and Current Conditions